-Following this report of exceedance, Member States are then required to and submit a report (this report) detailing the measures already taken, ongoing, or that will be taken, to reduce levels of this pollutant - particularly those measures directed at the main emission sources in order to attain the target value.
+Following an exceedance appropriate authorities in the UK must submit a report detailing the measures already taken or that will be taken, to reduce levels of this pollutant.
+Particularly those directed at the main emission sources in order to attain the target value.
+The Environmental Permitting Regulations (EPR) 2016 (England & Wales) aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources.
 It is required that all reasonable measures should be taken which do not entail disproportionate cost.
-The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2020 for the 2018 compliance year - see Table 1).
+The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2021 for the 2019 compliance year - see Table 1).

-This report on B[a]P is the sixth such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014, 2015, 2016 and 20171.
+This report on B[a]P is the seventh such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014, 2015, 2016, 2017 and 20181.